SimTheNep/SD-LCD/README.md

 The module the program looks to emulate, a 2001 **Edirol SD-90**, was heavily popularized for its usage in the **Touhou Project**, an old indie-game franchise by developed **ZUN**, which is what sparked the determination to finish this lenghty project.

-Developed of this software started over a year ago with the goal of emulating the LCD screen and bar meters pixel-by-pixel, due to the lack of good Windows-compatible SoundCanvas LCD displays, let alone StudioCanvases.
+Development of this software started over a year ago with the goal of emulating the LCD screen and bar meters pixel-by-pixel, due to the lack of good Windows-compatible SoundCanvas LCD displays, let alone StudioCanvases.
 It's a simple Python program, based on [corrscope](https://github.com/corrscope/corrscope), with a 127x64 pixel grid and the SD-series pixelated text font.
 It uses tkinter and pygame to accomplish this, featuring two unique interface styles that emulate the different modes in the module's display.

 <div align="center">